SMV Chapter 1: The Bad Decision

 That’s what I tell myself every time I sneak into the Black Forest.

-I wouldn’t say I’m a rebel — not exactly.
+I wouldn’t say I’m a rebel—not exactly.
 I just despise dumb rules.
-Such as my parents’ and nearly every parent in Moonflower Valley’s rule, “DON’T go into the Black Forest.”
+Such as my parents’ and nearly everyone in Moonflower Valley’s rule, “DON’T go into the Black Forest.”

-I guess I kinda get why they don’t want us to go in there, but like, nobody even lives in the Black Forest.
-Well, except for maybe criminals, rogues, sorcerers and I guess some unsavory people.
-Buuut…
+I guess I kinda get why they don’t want us to go in there, but nobody even lives in the Black Forest.
+Well, except for criminals, rogues, sorcerers and I guess some unsavory people.
+But…

-I’ve met no one in the Forest, so I’m safe.
+I haven’t met anybody in the forest so far, so I’m safe.

 All this to say, I see nothing wrong or dangerous with what I’m doing.
 But my dad definitely would.

 My goodness!
 You don’t even know who I am.
 How rude of me!
-My name is Clementine, a calico Cat humanimal.
+My name is Clementine, a red bengal cat humanimal.

 A humanimal is a cross-species between humans and animals.
 When I’m Standing Up, I look like a regular human, and when I’m on All-Fours, I’m just a regular cat but I can speak like a human.

-I have a younger sister, Citrine.
-She’s a small white cat when she’s on All-Fours, and her copper, almond-shaped eyes sit with an upward slant in her face.
+I also have a younger sister, Citrine.
+She’s a small blue ocicat when she’s on All-Fours, and her copper, almond-shaped eyes sit with an upward slant in her face.
 That’s how Citrine got her name.
-She’s also just barely younger than me– we’re only two months apart– but I still like to torment her about the age gap, as small as it may be.
+She’s also just barely younger than me—we’re only two months apart—but I still like to torment her about the age gap, as small as it may be.

-I broke on my bicycle as the Sunrise tower came into view and planted my feet on the ground to steady myself.
+I pulled on the brakes of my bicycle as the Sunrise Tower came into view and planted my feet on the ground to steady myself.
 I looked around as casually as I could to see if I was alone.

-It wasn’t entirely necessary — few people hung out by this part of the forest and the watchtowers were usually empty — however, I can never be too careful.
+It wasn’t entirely necessary—few people hung out by this part of the forest and the watchtowers were usually empty—however, you can never be too careful with these kinds of things.

 I hid my bike in a bush and hurried into the Black Forest.
 It was beautiful.
 It was never boring to take a walk through the humongous trees, the flowering bushes… even the butterflies were prettier than the ones in the kingdom.